dlounsbu/ICTR_team_sci_initiative/isdcbestpaper2025.md

 [NEXT SLIDE]

-So, this year, our <b>Best Early Career Health Paper Award</b> goes to:
+AnD, this year, our <b>Best Early Career Health Paper Award</b> goes to:

 <b>Jeroen Uleman</b> (University of Copenhagen)